Spanish Florida: European discovery

-Juan Ponce de León Expedition
+Juan Ponce de León expedition

-In 1512 Juan Ponce de León, governor of Puerto Rico, received royal permission to search for land north of Cuba.
+In 1512, Juan Ponce de León, governor of Puerto Rico, received royal permission to search for land north of Cuba.
 On March 3, 1513, his expedition departed from Punta Aguada, Puerto Rico, sailing north in three ships.
 In late March, he spotted a small island (almost certainly one of the Bahamas) but did not land.
-On April 2, Ponce de León spotted the east coast of the Florida peninsula and went ashore the next day at an exact location that has been lost to time.
+On April 2, he spotted the east coast of the Florida peninsula and went ashore the next day at an exact location that has been lost to time.
 Assuming that he had found a large island, he claimed the land for Spain and named it La Florida, because it was the season of Pascua Florida ("Flowery Easter") and because much of the vegetation was in bloom.
 After briefly exploring the area around their landing site, the expedition returned to their ships and sailed south to map the coast, encountering the Gulf Stream along the way.
 The expedition followed Florida's coastline all the way around the Florida Keys and north to map a portion of the Southwest Florida coast before returning to Puerto Rico.

 Ponce de León did not have substantial documented interactions with Native Americans during his voyage.
 However, the peoples he met (likely the Timucua, Tequesta, and Calusa) were mostly hostile at first contact and knew a few Castilian words, lending credence to the idea that they had already been visited by Spanish raiders.

 Popular legend has it that Ponce de León was searching for the Fountain of Youth when he discovered Florida.
 However, the first mention of Ponce de León allegedly searching for water to cure his aging (he was only 40) came after his death, more than twenty years after his voyage of discovery, and the first that placed the Fountain of Youth in Florida was thirty years after that.
 It is much more likely that Ponce de León, like other Spanish conquistadors in the Americas, was looking for gold, land to colonize and rule for Spain, and Indians to convert to Christianity or enslave.